-Over and above everything, if you do not find any suitable trick to fix your Mac slow startup, try using Disk Clean Pro.
+Over and above everything, if you do not find any suitable trick to fix your Mac’s slow startup, try using Cleanup My System.
 It is an efficient tool that keeps your Mac in its best shape and secures you from online trackers.
-Its effective scanning process scans and removes all the possible online identity traces.
+Its effective scanning process scans and removes all your computer’s possible online identity traces.
 Download it from the Mac App Store link given below –

-Disk Clean Pro features different genres such as Cache Cleaner, Junk Cleaner, Trash Cleaner, Mail Attachments, Startup Manager, Uninstall Manager, Large & Old Files, Disk Analyzer, and Privacy and Identity Protector.
-These different scan processes help the user to remove all kinds of junk, logs, crash reports, and partial downloads.
-The software will help you restore disk storage space by cleaning up the duplicates, old, unused, and large files.
-The miscellaneous cleaning will help you remove the mail downloads and help you optimize your Mac in quick steps.
+Cleanup My System features different genres such as Cache Cleaner, Junk Cleaner, Trash Cleaner, Mail Attachments, Startup Manager, Uninstall Manager, Large & Old Files, Disk Analyzer, and Privacy and Identity Protector.
+These different scan processes help the user remove junk, logs, crash reports, and partial downloads.
+The software will help restore disk storage space by quickly cleaning up old, unused, and large files.

 In this article above we have compiled the best ways to fix Mac slow startup.
 You can opt for any or all of these ways above to boost performance of your Mac. use various inbuilt processes like Application Manager to end and remove unnecessary apps running in the background.
 Other than pre-installed software, you can take help from an efficient Mac care tool to enhance your Mac speed and performance.